Current capital control measures in Ukraine

 - obligations are in other currencies but total value of export agreement exceeds USD 500,000 equivalent

-- purchase of currency and foreign currency transfers overseas are made not earlier than on the second working day from application for purchase and subject to the National Bank of Ukraine confirmation
+- purchase of currency and foreign currency transfers overseas are made not earlier than on the second working day from application for purchase

 - prohibition of purchase of foreign currency at the cost of funds, which were received as a loan (exception is when an individual purchases currency to repay retail loan in foreign currency)